StefanV-Neurony/code-stuff-stefan/AdSite3.0/README.md

 ### Homepage

 * In homepage, you will display only available ads.
-X
 * Only authenticated users can interact with the ads (buy).
-X

 ### Authentication

-* Users can login and create an account. x
+* Users can login and create an account.
-* Create a page for users to check all his bought items. wip rn
+* Create a page for users to check all his bought items.
 ### Ads management

 * Page for current user to see all his ads.